 You will receive a sheet with formulas that you can use when you sit for the GED Math test.
 In this article, we will explain what Math formulas are and how you can use them not only to solve issues during our daily lives but also how to use them on the GED Math test.

-They function as recipes and will be useful at times when you want to find specific information like volume, area, perimeter, the length of a missing side of a triangle, average, distance, or slope of a specific line.
+They function as recipes and will be useful at times when you want to find specific information and data like volume, area, perimeter, the length of a missing side of a triangle, average, distance, or slope of a specific line.

 Formulas can be used in everyday life to deal with tasks in or around the house.
 As an example, you are going to need the use of a formula to measure the area of a rectangle if you want to know how much paint you will need to cover all walls in a specific room.

-GED area formulas
+Geometry area formulas

 Area formulas are used for the measurement of the surface of a specific space.
-You can think of area when tiling.
+You can think of the area when tiling.
 The area is always measured and described in square units.
-If a closet floor is five feet, x five feet, the area of the closet’s floor is (5 x 5) 25 square feet.
+If a closet floor is five feet x five feet, the area of the closet’s floor is (5 x 5) 25 square feet.

 GED volume formulas

-It happens quite often that we want to know the volume of a box or space for example when we want to ship certain things.
+It happens quite often that we want to know the volume of a box or space, for example, when we want to ship certain things.
 When buying a shipping box, we will notice a label that indicates the cubic inches/feet the box holds.

 GED perimeter formulas

 The perimeter is described as the distance around a specific shape.
 There are formulas to measure the perimeter of certain shapes, for example, rectangles and squares.
 Some irregular shapes require us to add all parts of the sides to measure the perimeter.

 The GED Math test formula sheet offers you all the formulas you need to measure the perimeters of a triangle, a square, and a rectangle.
 So the formulas are provided to test your general educational development.
 Your high school equivalency diploma is equivalent to a common high school diploma.